anirudhvenk/rudh-blog/_posts/2021-06-28-bread-and-butter.markdown

 So, how is butter made from cream?
 When shaking the fresh cream, the fat molecules clump together as they get shaken out of position.
 These clumped fat molecules separate from the liquid and form butter.
 The liquid left after shaking is buttermilk.

+## Conclusions

+The term "bread and butter" has now become such a widely used idiom, all because a young boy wanted to find out what caused sickness in his castle.
+For fun, let's look at the bread and butter of programming!

-For fun, here are four different languages, and each way to write to print `Hello, World!` to the console.
+Here are four different languages, and each way to write to print `Hello, World!` to the console.

 #### C
 ```c